V4Fire/Client/src/components/super/i-block/state/README.md

 True if the component is in the context of SSR or hydration.

-#### isClientOnly
+#### preventSSRRendering

 True if the component should not render it's content during server-side rendering, and it is in the context of SSR/hydration now.
-This getter is used to display a skeleton placeholder instead of the actual component content during server-side rendering.
+This getter is used to hide the component's content behind the teleport during server-side rendering (SSR), also it can be used to display a skeleton placeholder instead of the actual component's content during SSR.

 #### remoteState